S-YOU/dpdk/README.md

 ### Using Nim DPDK Bindings
 1. Find a good directory to put dpdkNimInc eg. /usr/local/nimInc
 2. Find a good directory to put rteErrorWrapper eg. /usr/local/nimInc
+3. Find a good directory to put extraCHdrs4Nim eg. /usr/local/nimInc
-3. Open makeDPDKNim.sh in a text editor.
-Please make changes to two variables to indicate where you put the above two directories:
+4. Open makeDPDKNim.sh in a text editor.
+Please make changes to three variables to indicate where you put the above two directories:

   ```
   # directory containing DPDK Nim include files
   dpdk_nim_dir="/home/ubuntu/ukso/dpdk/nimdpdk/dpdkNimInc/"

   # direcotry containing rte_errno wrapper archive
   rte_error_wrapper_dir="/home/ubuntu/ukso/dpdk/nimdpdk/rteErrorWrapper"

+  # directory for C structs referenced by DPDK (used by files in dpdk_nim_dir)
+  extra_c_hdrs_4_nim_dir="/home/ubuntu/ukso/dpdk/nimdpdk/extraCHdrs4Nim"

+  # gcc Debugging flags for easier development, leave blank for production
+  debug_flags="-g3 -g"

   ```

   You can leave `makeDPDKNim.sh` where it is or if you prefer allow global access to `makeDPDKNim.sh` by putting a copy or symlink in PATH directory eg. `/usr/local/bin/`.